The Grinder (TV series): Critical reception

 On Rotten Tomatoes the season has a rating of 93%, based on 57 reviews, with an average rating of 7.4/10.
 The site's critical consensus reads, "The Grinders humor is buoyed by Rob Lowe and Fred Savage's chemistry as a hilarious new odd couple."
 On Metacritic, the season has a score of 71 out of 100, based on 23 critics, indicating "generally favorable reviews".

-As the first season progressed, the show began to become more popular with critics.
-Many critics compared The Grinder to shows such as Arrested Development, Community, and Better Off Ted, all of which were shows that had small audiences in their time slots on broadcast television, but received largely positive critical reception because of their characters and writing.